HuangChiEn/easy_config/docs/Installation.rst

 ..

-   However, if you want to use the IO_Converter (config conversion mechnaism), you still need to install omegaconf for integrate with hydra ~
+   However, if you want to use the IO_Converter for converting config into omegaconf, you still need to install omegaconf for this functionality ~